They got video of it now and then the cable networks.

 We need people that have these concerns for spiders because most people don't.

-Which is all part of nature photography.
+Which is all part of the nature of photography.

-Well, so are we part, you know.
+Well, so are we part.

-Uh that's what I was gonna say.
+You know, that's what I was going to say.

-We're part of nature too.
+We're part of nature, too.

-And if the spider is unable to adapt to us, and then the hummingbird, you know, it it can adapt or die.
+And if the spider is unable to adapt to us, and then the hummingbird, you know, it can adapt or die.

 It's like the spotted owl.